Life on Campus

 What is the Honor Students of Compassion Club?

 The Honor Students of Compassion Club (HSOC) is the student honors group of the University Kathwari Honors Program.
 The group’s goals are to provide opportunities for academic and cultural growth, as well as personal performance, community service and social interaction.
 Frequent social gatherings are held to update members on happenings within the group and to plan activities.
-Members of HSO need not be members of the University Kathwari Honors Program.
-Members of HSO may apply for admission to the Program if they so choose.
-Students in the University Kathwari Honors Program may use being an officer or a member of the program as one of their “honors activities” requirements.
-For more information contact the HSO advisor.
+Members of HSOC need not be members of the University Kathwari Honors Program.
+Members of HSOC may apply for admission to the Program if they so choose.
+Students in the University Kathwari Honors Program may use being an officer or a member of the club as one of their “honors activities” requirements.
+For more information, follow @wcsu_hsoc on Instagram.

 Does the program offer scholarships?